-Justin Bieber Shut Down the Paparazzi Who Asked If Hailey Baldwin Is Pregnant
+Justin Bieber Shut Down the Photographer Who Asked if Hailey Baldwin Is Pregnant

 Ever since Justin Bieber dropped half a million dollars on an engagement ring for Hailey Baldwin after one month of dating, people have been speculating whether something other than love motivated the proposal.
 One such theory that has surfaced is that Baldwin is pregnant — a baseless rumor that Bieber promptly shut down when a paparazzi questioned him about it this weekend.

-The 24-year-old singer was leaving a Beverly Hills coffee shop when the pap hit Bieber with the wildly inappropriate question, “Is Hailey pregnant right now?”
+The 24-year-old singer was leaving a Beverly Hills coffee shop when the paparazzo hit Bieber with the wildly inappropriate question, “Is Hailey pregnant right now?”
 The man then claimed that the rumor emerged because Bieber referred to Baldwin as “family.”

 While Bieber remained impressively calm, he didn’t hold back from expressing his disgust.